Dn-Programming-Core-Management/Dn-FamiTracker/docs/CONTRIBUTING.md

 ## Important Things to Note

-- When committing changes, **file extension case must be the same as the original file!** This might result in merge conflicts, because Git is case sensitive, but in Windows systems, the file system is case insensitive by default.
+- When committing changes, ***file extension case must be the same as the original file!***
+	- This might result in merge conflicts, because Git is case sensitive, but in Windows systems, the file system is case insensitive by default.
 - Additionally, case sensitivity in Windows can be enabled through WSL, but it **must only be enabled to resolve merge conflicts regarding file extension case sensitivity**.
-If case sensitivity is left enabled, Visual Studio throws a bunch of errors due to the way IntelliSense capitalizes paths internally.
+	- If case sensitivity is left enabled, Visual Studio throws a lot of errors due to the way IntelliSense capitalizes paths internally.